vapaee/lightsaber/README.md

 # lightsaber
-game engine that creates a game from a JSON description
+game engine that creates a game from a JSON description (build over phaser.js)